Botffy/Timeline.fm/README.md

 <img src="doc/screenshot.png" alt="screenshot" height="360"/>

 This is very much a work in progress.
-See the [TODO](./TODO.md) document for a vague roadmap.
+See the Issues for known issues and limitations.

 # Installation